tarwn/lessthandot-hugo/blogs/content/posts/2013-03-12-using-select-in-views-gotcha.md

   <a href="/wp-content/uploads/users/kconan/view1.JPG?mtime=1363096883"><img alt="" src="/wp-content/uploads/users/kconan/view1.JPG?mtime=1363096883" width="67" height="83" /></a>
 </div>

 Notice that col2 is missing even though the view is using SELECT *.
-Let’s see what happens if we try to use the view to insert a new record with data in col2.
+Let's see what happens if we try to use the view to insert a new record with data in col2.

 sql
 INSERT INTO vViewExample (col1, col2) VALUES (5, 5);